RocketChat/Rocket.Chat.Ops/README.md

 Integrate your apps with Rocket.Chat.
 Powered by Hubot.

+## What is Chat-ops

+Chat-ops allow you to integrate external systems and applications to Rocket.Chat.

+It consists of two major components:

+* Hubot
+* Chat integrations

+You should always be running Hubot on your own process or machine, see [Hubot documentation](https://hubot.github.com/docs/) for all you need to know to create, run, and operate hubots.

+Chat integrations are extension APIs that hubot code can use to integrate with Rocket.Chat.

-## Chat-ops is NOW CORE!
+## Chat integrations is NOW CORE!

-We are delighted to announce that Chat-ops is now part of core.
-See [core repository](https://github.com/RocketChat/Rocket.Chat) for future development.
+We are delighted to announce that Chat integrations is now part of core.
+See [core repository](https://github.com/RocketChat/Rocket.Chat) for future development of chat integrations.

 This repository will showcase a collection of Hubot and Meteor Packages that you can use in your own integrations!